Ship it

 In Chapter 1, you created a Vercel project for your portfolio site.
 This is a different app, so it needs its own project.

 Go to vercel.com/new.
-Find your SSR repository and click Import.
+Find your DB repository and click Import.

 What are environment variables?